hypertidy/tidync/README.md

 -   we can't do "grouped filters"" (i.e. polygon-overlay extraction), but it's in the works
 -   compound types are not supported, though see the "rhdf5" branch on Github
 -   NetCDF groups are not exposed (groups are like a "files within a file", analogous to a file system directory)

+Why `ncdf4` and `RNetCDF`?

+RNetCDF is easier to work with for extracting metadata from sources, and this formed the basis of the `ncmeta` package.
+It's easy to turn RNetCDF into data frames for metadata.
+But, only ncdf4 can read from Thredds at the moment because of a bug in RNetCDF.
+(No, it's not because RNetCDF doesn't support NetCDF v4, it does.)

+An upcoming release of RNetCDF will include Thredds on Linux, hopefully soon the Windows and Mac builds on CRAN will also support this for ncdf4 as well.

+The upcoming RNetCDF will also support groups, which means it's still better at the moment for ncmeta to use RNetCDF and not ncdf4.

+Tidync uses ncdf4 for reading from Thredds, but we'll remove this need when RNetCDF or another package can do the task.

+A final consolidation will include compound types as well.

 Terminology
 -----------